Stability Analysis of Inexact Solves in Model Reduction of Non-parametric Second-order Dynamical systems: Abstract

 \section{Abstract}

-Recently a new algorithm for model reduction of second order linear dynamical systems with proportional damping, the Adaptive Iterative Rational Global Arnoldi (AIRGA) algorithm \cite{Bonin20161}, has been proposed.
-The main computational cost of the AIRGA algorithm is solving a sequence of linear systems.
-Usually, direct methods (e.g., LU) are used for solving these systems.
-As model sizes grow, direct methods become prohibitively expensive.
-Iterative methods (e.g., Krylov) scale well with size, and hence, are a good choice with an appropriate preconditioner.
+{Simulation of large dynamical systems can be unmanageable due to high demands on computational resources.
+These large systems can be reduced into a smaller dimension by using Model Order Reduction (MOR) techniques.
+The reduced system has approximately the same characteristics as the original system but it requires significantly less computational effort in simulation.
+MOR can be done in many ways such as balanced truncation, Hankel approximations, and Krylov projection.
+Among these, the projection methods are quite popular, and hence, we focus on them.} {{There exist many projection methods based MOR algorithms for reducing an extensive range of linear dynamical systems.} That is, non-parametric-parametric as well as first-order and second-order.

+{Here, we focus on MOR of non-parametric second-order dynamical systems.} In these MOR algorithms, sequences of very large and sparse linear systems arise during the model reduction process.
+Solving such linear systems is the main computational bottleneck in efficient scaling of these MOR algorithms for reducing extremely large dynamical systems.} {Preconditioned iterative methods are often used for solving such linear systems.}

-{Preconditioned iterative methods introduce errors in linear solves because they are not exact.
-They solve linear systems up to a certain tolerance.
-We prove that, under mild conditions, the AIRGA algorithm is backward stable with respect to the errors introduced by these inexact linear solves.
-Our first assumption is use of a Ritz-Galerkin based solver that satisfies few extra orthogonality conditions.
+{These iterative methods introduce errors because they solve the linear systems up to a certain tolerance. {Hence, our focus} is to analyze the stability of {the selected category of} MOR algorithms {(non-parametric second-order)} when using inexact linear solves. {Adaptive Iterative Rational Global Arnoldi (AIRGA) \cite{Bonin20161} is a popular MOR algorithm belonging to this category}.} { We prove that, under {four} mild conditions, the AIRGA algorithm is backward stable with respect to the errors introduced by these inexact linear solves. {Our results easily extend to other MOR algorithms belonging to this category.} {Our \textit{first condition} enforces the use of a Ritz-Galerkin based linear solver, where the residual of a linear system is made orthogonal to the corresponding Krylov subspace.
+Our \textit{second condition} requires satisfying few extra orthogonalities.
 Since Conjugate Gradient (CG) is the most popular method based upon the Ritz-Galerkin theory, we use it.
 We show how to modify CG to achieve these extra orthogonalities.
 Modifying CG with the suggested changes is non-trivial.
-Hence, we demonstrate that using Recycling CG (RCG) helps us achieve these orthogonalities with no code changes.
-The extra cost of orthogonalizations is often offset by savings because of recycling.
-Our second and third assumptions involve existence, invertibility and boundedness of two matrices, which are easy to satisfy.
+Hence, we further demonstrate that using Recycling CG (RCG) helps us achieve these orthogonalities with no code changes.
+The extra cost of orthogonalizations is often offset by savings because of recycling.}